-Accounting for Managers • 5.0 Credits
+Accounting for Managers [RE] • 5.0 Credits

 This course covers the theory, language, and application of accounting.
 Students learn financial data accumulation and reporting with an emphasis on using this information to perform the managerial functions of planning, organizing, leading, and controlling.
 During the course, students prepare comprehensive evaluations of the current and potential future performance of multiple organizations.
 Class must be passed with a 2.0 or better to count for BAS Applied Management degree.
+Prerequisite:

-Prerequisite: ACCT& 201 AMGT 360, BUS& 101, CS 101, ENGL 410 or ENGL 315, and CMST 415, all with a 2.0 or better, and acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.
+Completion of either ACCT 101 or ACCT& 201, and AMGT 360, BUS& 101, CS 101, CMST 415, and either ENGL 410 or ENGL 315, all with a 2.0 or better, and acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Legal Issues for Business & Managers • 5.0 Credits
+Legal Issues for Business & Managers [RE] • 5.0 Credits

 Formerly AMGT 330, AMGT 401, HCAD 330, HCAD 401 This course explores the state and federal laws and regulations that affect management behavior and organizational practices in various organizational settings.
 Material covered includes torts and crimes, traditional and sales and lease contracts, business organizations, employment law, products liability, labor relations, and professional liability.
 The course will pay special attention to issues surrounding business start-up and intellectual property.
-This class is cross-listed with HCAD 401.
+This course is cross-listed with HCAD 401.
 Students completing AMGT 401 may not receive graduation credit for HCAD 401.
 Class must be passed with a 2.0 or better to count for BAS Applied Management degree.
 Prerequisite: Completion of AMGT 360, BUS& 101, CS 101, ENGL 410 or ENGL 315, and CMST 415, all with a 2.0 or better.
 Acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.

-Information & Data Analytics • 5.0 Credits
+Information & Data Analytics [RE] • 5.0 Credits